nking/curvature-scale-space-corners-and-transformations/README.txt

 final groups will have the same points given to the code so will retain the specialization.

+Note that if you extend PairInt and have deep members that Arrays.copyOf(...) will not handle correctly, change the code in DTGroupFinder.java to use quick sort.
+It's using merge sort currently.
+Specifically,
+change PISort.mergeSortByXThenY(sorted) to PISort.quickSortByXThenY(sorted)

 ----------------------
 Citation and Licensing
 ----------------------